ChaiyasitZ/my-project/README.md

 - **CORS Protection**: Configured for frontend domain only
 - **SSH Security**: Secure SSH connections with timeout handling
 - **Password Security**: Passwords not returned in API responses
+- **MongoDB Security**: Atlas provides built-in security and encryption

 ## 🆘 Troubleshooting

 ### Common Issues

-1. **Database Connection Errors**
+1. **MongoDB Connection Errors**
-   - Verify PostgreSQL is running
+   - Verify your MongoDB Atlas connection string is correct
-   - Check database credentials in `backend/config/config.js`
+   - Check network access settings (allow 0.0.0.0/0 for development)
-   - Ensure database exists and user has permissions
+   - Ensure database user has proper permissions

-2. **"relation 'devices' does not exist" Error**
-   - Run the manual database table creation script above
-   - Verify tables were created with: `psql -U postgres -d network_automation -c "\dt"`
+   - Verify username and password in connection string

+2. **"MongoServerError" Connection Issues**
+   - Check if your IP address is whitelisted in Atlas
+   - Verify the cluster is running and accessible
+   - Try connecting using MongoDB Compass to test the connection

 3. **SSH Connection Failures**
    - Verify device IP address is reachable